JRM-code/py-projects/Func Practice/README.md

-My practice in writing functions because I can never egt them to work.
+My practice in writing functions because I can never get them to work.